SUPER SOCO TC MAX (2019 - on) Review

 EngineNext up: Reliability

 The TC Max is the fastest, sportiest and most powerful bike in Super Soco’s range, though that’s not saying much.
-It’s powered by a 6.7bhp electric motor, half the power of a learner 125, driving the back wheel through a toothed belt.
-The motor only needs to propel 100kg, which is less than the weight of a Honda MSX125.
+It’s powered by a 6.7bhp electric motor, half the power of a learner 125, which provides smooth power to the back wheel through a toothed belt.
+The motor only needs to propel 100kg, which is less than the weight of a Honda Grom MSX125.

 Even so, there are three power modes: ‘1’ limits top speed to 30mph, ‘2’ restricts it to 40mph and ‘3’ releases the full package.
 That full package relates to a claimed top speed of 58mph, although our datalogger recorded a less-than-impressive 49mph.